 Hilary has undertaken a number of emergency injunctions (including drafting the relevant documents) on behalf of clients to enforce or defend breaches of restrictive covenants or non-solicitation clauses.

-- London Borough of Sutton v.
-Kester, March 2007, an appeal where she successfully argued that the tribunal had substituted its own decision for that of the employer;
+- London Borough of Sutton v Kester, an appeal where she successfully argued that the tribunal had substituted its own decision for that of the employer;

-- Meadowstone Ltd v.
-Kirk & Hill.
-EAT February 2006, Hilary successfully represented the Claimants, two directors of the company, who were declared wrongfully and unfairly dismissed in a robust tribunal decision in Nottingham.
-The Company appealed to the EAT and Hilary (accompanied by Rohan Pirani) successfully defended.
+- Meadowstone Ltd v Kirk & Hill.
+EAT, Hilary successfully represented the Claimants, two directors of the company, who were declared wrongfully and unfairly dismissed in a robust tribunal decision in Nottingham.
+The company appealed to the EAT and Hilary (accompanied by Rohan Pirani) successfully defended.
 The company threatened to go to the Court of Appeal, where Hilary was instructed on a joint basis by both Respondents, but the case eventually settled;

-- Craddock v.
-Cornwall County Council & Others, December 2005, an indirect discrimination/part time workers regulations claim brought by a teacher returning from maternity leave who was refused part time working.
+- Craddock v Cornwall County Council & Others, an indirect discrimination/part time workers regulations claim brought by a teacher returning from maternity leave who was refused part time working.
 The majority of the Truro tribunal rejected the claim (against vociferous minority support for the Claimant) but the case was won on appeal in the EAT;

 - Employment Lawyers Association